BMW India CEO Rudratej Singh passes away due to cardiac arrest

-New Delhi, Apr 20 (PTI) BMW Group President and CEO Rudratej Singh passed away on Monday morning due to a massive cardiac arrest, sources said.
-The German auto major had appointed Singh as head of India operations with effect from August 1, 2019.
+His transformational vision and strategic orientation played a crucial role in the navigation of BMW Group India in a challenging business environment, it added.
+His demise comes at a crucial junction when the company was in midst of implementing strategic measures for strengthening the dealer network across India, the automaker said.

-Rudy, as he was popularly called, was the first Indian to head the BMW India operations.
-Singh had more than 25 years of experience and held multiple leadership positions both in the automotive and non-automotive industry.
-In his last assignment, Singh was the Global President at Royal Enfield and before that he worked with Unilever in India and international markets for over 16 years.
+Singh had joined BMW Group in August 2019.
+Singh had more than 25 years of experience and held multiple leadership positions both in the automotive and non-automotive industries.

+In his last assignment, he was the Global President at Royal Enfield and before that he worked with Unilever in India and international markets for over 16 years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)